Authored by the expert who managed and guided the team behind the Philippines Property Pack

 Is mortgage a viable option for foreigners in Negros Island right now?

-To qualify for a mortgage in Negros Island as a foreigner, you typically need valid identification documents including your Alien Certificate of Registration if you are a resident, proof of stable income like employment contracts or business financials, the property documents for the unit you are buying, and sometimes a larger down payment or co-borrower arrangement depending on the bank's assessment of your application.
+To qualify for a mortgage in Negros Island as a foreign buyer, you typically need a valid passport, an Alien Certificate of Registration (ACR I-Card) if you are a resident, a Philippine Tax Identification Number (TIN), proof of stable income or employment, bank statements, and whatever additional documents the specific bank requires for its compliance process.

 What should I predict for resale and growth in Negros Island in 2026?